 - 1) The subject's spouse, unless the subject and spouse are legally separated. - An adult child of the subject.
-If the subject has more than one adult child, the investigator shall seek the consent of a majority of the adult children who are reasonably available for consultation. - 3) A parent of the subject. - 4) A brother or sister of the subject.
+If the subject has more than one adult child, the investigator shall seek the consent of a majority of the adult children who are reasonably available for consultation. - 3) A parent of the subject. - 4) If the subject is unmarried, the subject's domestic partner. - 5) A brother or sister of the subject. - 6) A close friend of the subject.
+For the purposes of this paragraph, "close friend" means an adult who has exhibited special care and concern for the subject, who is familiar with the subject's views and desires and who is willing and able to become involved in the subject's care and to act in the subject's best interest.